paulsabou/gettext_llm/README.md

 mix help gettext_llm.translate
 ```

 ## Documentation
 Documentation can be be found at <https://hexdocs.pm/gettext_llm>.

+## Misc
+For some apps or languages LLM's are not good enough.
+In these cases you will probably be better off with a human translator.
+The human translator could work on it's own or part of a hybrind setup.
+A typical setup has the draft translation version proposed by an LLM and the final approval (and corrections) are performed by the human.
+Good open source solutions for such a setup are [Kanta](https://github.com/curiosum-dev/kanta) or [Weblate](https://github.com/WeblateOrg/weblate).

 ## Thanks
 Special thanks to [Adrian Codausi](https://github.com/AdrianCDS) & [Goran Codausi](https://github.com/goran-cds) for inspiring me to build this.